 BODY NOTES Professional Handball Board (PHB) The Professional Handball Board (PHB) is a common strategic platform for the key stakeholders within European men's handball.
 It is made up of representatives of national federations, clubs, European professional leagues and players, with two representatives from each stakeholder group making up the Board.
-The Chairperson of the Professional Handball Board also has a seat on the EHF Executive Committee: • Member 1 (nominated by NCM) • Member 2 (nominated by NCM) • Member 3 (nominated by Clubs (MFCH)) • Member 4 (nominated by Clubs (MFCH)) • Member 5 (nominated by Leagues (EHLB)) • Member 6 (nominated by Players (EHPU)) • Member 7 (nominated by Players (EHPU)) • Member 9 (nominated by EXEC) • Member 10 (nominated by EXEC) Notes: The EHF President and Secretary General also sit on the Professional Handball Board.
-They are non-voting participants.
-The chairperson and vice chairperson are selected from the elected members.
-European Handball League Board (EHLB) The EHLB is a stakeholder representation group, of the European Handball Leagues (EHL), incorporated into the EHF structure comparable to the Nations Board.
+The Chairperson of the Professional Handball Board also has a seat on the EHF Executive Committee: Member 1 (nominated by NCM) Member 2 (nominated by NCM) Member 3 (nominated by Clubs (MFCH)) Member 4 (nominated by Clubs (MFCH)) Member 5 (nominated by Leagues (EHLB)) Member 6 (nominated by Players (EHPU)) Member 7 (nominated by Players (EHPU)) Member 9 (nominated by EXEC) Member 10 (nominated by EXEC) Member 10 (nominated by EXEC) Member 30 (nominated by EXEC) Member 40 (nominated by EXEC) Member 50 (nominated by EXEC) European Handball League Board (EHLB) The EHLB is a stakeholder representation group, of the European Handball Leagues (EHL), incorporated into the EHF structure comparable to the Nations Board.
 The main focus of the EHLB is to work on a close level with European leagues on various aspects and facilitate an exchange of information on a wide range of topics such as media, events, licensing, best practice and new business models.
 The EHLB brings all relevant submissions to the Professional Handball Board (PHB).
-Members (elected by Congress as of 2021) Member 1 (Leagues ranked 1 - 13) Member 2 (Leagues ranked 14 - 27) Member 3 (Leagues ranked 28 - 50) Member 4 (Free Election) Member 5 (Free Election) Anti-Doping Unit The chairperson and vice chairperson are selected from the elected members.
+Members (elected by Congress as of 2021) Member 1 (Leagues ranked 1 - 13) Member 2 (Leagues ranked 14 - 27) Member 3 (Leagues ranked 28 - 50) Member 4 (Free Election) Member 5 (Free Election) Member 6 (Free Election) Anti-Doping Unit The chairperson and vice chairperson are selected from the elected members.
 Independent of the EHF, with the overall responsibility for implementing and monitoring the EHF Regulations for Anti-Doping.
 Finance Delegation The Finance Delegation oversees the financial activities of the organisation, ensuring transparency and upholding its financial integrity.
 In a secondary function, it also acts as the Advisory Board to EHF Marketing GmbH.
 The Finance Delegation is comprised of the EHF President, Vice President, Vice President Finance, Secretary General and Chief Finance Officer; it meets regularly throughout the year.
 Technical Delegation Made up of the chairs of the technical commissions (Competitions, Methods and Beach Handball Commissions) created to identify and agree on issues relevant across all commissions.
 Legal Delegation The Legal Delegation meets annually to ensure a coordination and consistency between the three legal bodies: EHF Court of Handball, Court of Appeal and EHF Court of Arbitration.
 The body is made up of the presidents of the three legal bodies in addition to the EHF's legal management staff members.
 Technical Refereeing Committee (TRC) The Technical Refereeing Committee (TRC) is a think tank for the EHF Competitions Commission in refereeing matters with special focus on referee education and activities.
 The TRC members are nominated by the EHF Executive Committee.
 It consists of six members and is chaired by member of the EHF Competitions Commission responsible for refereeing.